Slide 1

 At Doctors of the World, we make sure we protect the information our service users give us.
 We ask all our service users for consent to allow us to handle their data.

-You can find copies of our consent forms (included translated versions) here: https://www.doctorsoftheworld.org.uk/data-consent-forms/
+You can find copies of our consent forms (including translated versions) here: https://www.doctorsoftheworld.org.uk/data-consent-forms/

 Doctors of the World UK is regulated by the Care Quality Commission.
 The service was last inspected in February 2022 and was found to be Safe, Effective, Caring, Responsive, and Well-led.
 The complete report can be found here.